Read previous Peer-Learning Notes

-During a peer-learning event, participants listen actively and share their stories and experiences.
+During a peer-learning event, participants listen actively and share their stories, knowledge, and experiences.
 Participants are students and advisers at the same time which makes a peer-learning event different to “classical” forms of learning where the student has a more passive role.

 There are many cities that have had very innovative experiences.
 We use them as references to see what they did right and which problems they encountered.

 Noraini Binti Roslan